Interstellar-Network/Interstellar-Book/src/VC-GC.md

 ![GatesSegment](./fig/GatesSegmentBlack.png)

-The Garbled Circuit will randomly output 1/n segments/sub segments per frames, with n > 2
+The Garbled Circuit will randomly output each:
+- pixels
+- segments/sub segments
+- any group of pixels
+- or single pixel

+of a frame with a probability of 1/n ( n > 2)

 ![walletdemo](./fig/Wallet-Superposition-Black-Background-Demo.png)